-There are so many ways to define credit.
+There are many ways to define credit.
 It could be the amount that is available for you to borrow or it could be your ability to borrow.
-Creditors use your credit score to determine your creditworthiness.

 What is debt?

 Debt is the result of having taken out credit.
 It is the amount of money you have borrowed.
-It is always paid back with interest and other fees such as initiation fees, monthly fees, or administration fees.
-For instance, your personal loan, home loan, vehicle loan, and business loans are all money that you owe.
+Debt is always paid back with interest and other fees such as initiation fees, monthly fees, or administration fees.

 Should you take advantage of high credit limits?